Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Optimize the Default Channel Grouping and ensure referrals are in the correct category,” says Brandon Chopp of iHeartRaves.
 “We receive traffic from a wide range of sources and the Channel view aggregates our data to give us a broad view of each channel.
 At iHeartRaves, we’ve been focusing on increasing our marketing efforts on social media and the Google Analytics’ Channels has helped us track our Paid & Organic Social channels easily and effectively.

 “The best way to track ecommerce performance is to segment by behavior and to make sure that you look at the content that all pages report,” says Basil Larios of Falcon Marketing.
 “By doing so, you will be able to track behavior by page and ultimately understand which products are doing the best.
 Alongside this tip, we would also suggest that those with online stores or ecommerce websites install an in-page analytics tool on their site in order to track the performance of their items in real-time.
+This will in turn make the insights you get from your store overview dashboard richer.

 For our client CWSpirits, an online spirits retailer, the product is constantly moving and competitive pricing adjustments are implemented regularly throughout the week which is why we report performance analytics three times daily.”